Australia, South Australia, Western Australia

 The Big Crossing

 Sometimes I think the Nullarbor, as much as people complain about crossing it, is one of the last undiscovered frontiers of Australia.
 There seem to be endless roads shooting off north and south of the Erye Highway to interesting places.
 There are spectacular cliffs along the southern edge of the continent and huge caves underneath.
-There are a number of bird and whale watching sanctuaries along the way as well.
+There are a number of bird- and whale-watching sanctuaries along the way as well.
 Other roads in the area lead to historical paths that once carried many more people.
-I found the road to Cook and followed it up to the Old Erye Highway, which runs parallel to the current Eyre Highway but chose not to follow it due to its roughness and remoteness.
+I found the road to Cook and followed it up to the Old Eyre Highway, which runs parallel to the current Eyre Highway, but chose not to follow it due to its roughness and remoteness.

-Once you cross out of South Australia and into Western Australia, you find yourself descending down off of the plateau you’ve been driving on top of so you continue your journey along the coastal flats that are rimmed by cliffs to the north.
-Eventually you drive back up to the top of the plateau again to see spectacular views out across the coastal plane.
-Soon afterwards you reach the ninety mile straight, which is just what it sounds like – ninety straight miles of perfectly straight road.
-Not my favorite part of the drive, I must admit, because it can be quite trance inducing.
+Once you cross out of South Australia and into Western Australia, you descend from the plateau you’ve been driving on, so you continue your journey along the coastal flats rimmed by cliffs to the north.
+Eventually, you drive back up to the top of the plateau again to see spectacular views out across the coastal plane.
+Soon afterwards, you reach the ninety-mile straight, which is just what it sounds like – ninety straight miles of perfectly straight road.
+Not my favourite part of the drive, I must admit, because it can be quite trance-inducing.

-During the drive in Western Australia you come across a few signs about a mysterious timezone known as Central Western Time that nobody seems to recognize.
-The last time I drove across the Nullarbor I dismissed it as some relic from another era, but this time, as I crossed into W.A, I had my GPS watch contact the satellites to adjust it to Perth time.
-Lo’ and behold, the GPS system actually recognized that Central Western Time as legitimate and adjusted my watch accordingly!
+During the drive in Western Australia, you come across a few signs about a mysterious timezone known as Central Western Time that nobody seems to recognise.
+The last time I drove across the Nullarbor, I dismissed it as some relic from another era, but this time, as I crossed into W.A, I had my GPS watch contact the satellites to adjust it to Perth time.
+Lo and behold, the GPS system actually recognised Central Western Time as legitimate and adjusted my watch accordingly!
 It is an odd time, 45 minutes earlier than Perth.
 When I drove past the signs and had my watch connect with the satellites again, it changed the time again to Perth time.
-Very odd since this time doesn’t seem to be recognized by anyone else.
-Most organizations just recognize one timezone for Western Australia.
-On the train there was “train time”, but that was an hour off from Perth time.
+Very odd since this time doesn’t seem to be recognised by anyone else.
+Most organisations just recognise one timezone for Western Australia.
+On the train, there was “train time”, but that was an hour off from Perth time.

-By the time I got to Balladonia Roadhouse I knew it was time for me to get off the highway for a night’s rest.
-Some friends had recommended traveling south down a 4wd track across the street, so I hopped on it and starting looking for possible campsites far enough south of the Eyre Highway to not be within earshot.
+By the time I got to Balladonia Roadhouse, I knew it was time for me to get off the highway for a night’s rest.
+Some friends had recommended travelling south down a 4WD track across the street, so I hopped on it and started looking for possible campsites far enough south of the Eyre Highway to not be within earshot.
 I did manage to find quite a few places, but chose a nice quiet one to settle in for a night of bush camping.

 Australia, South Australia